Q: What is AWS Transfer Family?

 Q: Can I select which cryptographic algorithms can be used when my end users’ clients connect to my server endpoint?

-A: Yes, Based on your security and compliance requirements, you can select one of three security policies to control the cryptographic algorithms that will be advertised by your server endpoints: Transfer-Security-Policy-2018-11 (default), Transfer-Security-Policy-2020-06 (restrictive – No SHA-1 algorithms), and Transfer-FIPS-2020-06 (FIPS compliant algorithms).
-When your end users’ file transfer clients attempt to connect to your server, only the algorithms specified in the policy will be used to negotiate the connection.
+A: Yes.
+Based on your security and compliance requirements, you can select one of our available service managed security policies to control the cryptographic algorithms that will be advertised by your server endpoints.
+When your end users’ file transfer clients attempt to connect to your server, only the algorithms specified in the policy can be used to negotiate the connection.
 Refer to the documentation on pre-defined security policies.

 Q: Can my end users use fixed IP addresses to access my server whose endpoint type is PUBLIC?